Who are we?

 If you contribute content to one of our sites, your contact details may be shared with the editorial team of that site in order to deal with any editorial queries relating to your content.
 You may also receive occasional essential messages from them regarding site policies and governance.

 If you subscribe to a title that is not published by Golwg Cyf (a community paper, for instance), your contact details will be shared with the publishers, for their records.

 Otherwise, no personal data will be transferred to, or shared with, anyone else unless you have given us specific permission to do so.

 How long do we keep your data?

 If you leave a comment, the comment and its metadata will be kept forever.
 This is so that we can automatically identify and approve any comments that follow instead of holding them in the moderation queue.

 For users who register on our website, we also keep the personal details they provide in their user profile.
 All users can view, edit or delete their personal details at any time.
 A website administrator can also view and edit those details.

 What rights do you have over your data?

 If you have an account or have left comments on this website, you can ask to receive an exported file of the personal data we hold about you, including any data you have provided to us.
-You can also ask us to delete any personal data we hold about you.
-This does not include data we are bound to keep for administrative, legal or security purposes).
+You can also ask us to delete any personal data we hold about you (this does not include data we are bound to keep for administrative, legal or security purposes).
 In order to do so, please contact us, noting “personal data request” in your message.